cayrusa/ShatteredAscension-PreludeBooklet/PreludeBooklet.md

 -----
 ## Changelog
+### v10 -> v11
+- Removed the line saying XenoPsychology isn't useable in the prelude (Xxcha's racial card was modified in consequence to have the bonus votes but not the boosted Diplomacy Secondary)
+- Typo.
+Phase 2.
+"No Negociations" -> "No Negotiations"
+- Phase 2.
+The terminology is that players draw 7 prelude cards, **select** 4 of them that they will use, and discard the rest (3) at the end of Phase 2.
+- Phase 2.
+Moved the choice of which 4 prelude cards to select to the first step, where it was supposed to be.
+- Ground units/PDS/Leaders assigned to system claims must be carried (they take 0 capacity each and can be carried by any non-Fighter ship).
+Cleaned up some wordings around that.
+Removed the now-unnecessary sentences about destroying ground units in space if all accompanying ships are destroyed (since it's done automatically due to how carrying works)
+- Diplomats: Made explicit that they can't annex a planet that was just annexed.
+- Phase 2.
+Step 1.
+Added a sentence summarising the 9 prelude cards players have in hand at that step
+- Diplomats: Ceasefire + requires consent from both parties for the pre-retreat to happen
+- Added explicit sentence saying Virus' racial ability to copy technologies does not work in prelude
 ### v9 -> v10
 - Phase 4.
 Removed now unnecessary step 1 "Prelude Cards Perks"
 - Standing Grav-Wave added as range-computation obstacles